 After about 2 hours your dough should be about double the size.
 If for some reason it has not risen like it should, either your location is too cold, or your yeast has gone bad.
 If your yeast has gone bad, it’s not likely to be salvageable.
 If your area is just not warm enough, place in a warm area and wait a bit longer (maybe an hour).
 Check on it here and there until it doubles in size.

 Step 5 – Getting Your Dough Ready to Bake

 Once your dough has doubled, take out a dutch oven and line it with parchment paper.
 I used a 10″ Lodge dutch oven.
 Make sure to place the dough right in the middle and then sprinkle the top of your bread with a bit of flour.

 Use a sharp knife to cut slits into the top of the dough, this allows your dough to rise larger.
 Feel free to make pretty patterns with the gentle cuts in the dough.
 They will show well once the bread has baked.

 Cover your dough one more time and wait for about 30 to 40 minutes, again, in a warm spot.
 It will rise once more.

 If your oven has not been turned on yet, pre-heat your oven to 425 degrees.

 Fill a loaf pan or some other deep, bake-able dish with water and place it at the bottom rack of your oven.
 This will make sure that there is enough humidity for your bread.
 This is a really important step in any dry climate, so make sure not to skip it!

-Place your beautiful dough in the oven and bake for a solid 35 minutes.
+Place your beautiful dough in the oven and bake for a 30 minutes with the lid on.
+Then remove the lid and bake for an additional 5-10 minutes with the lid off.
 The loaf will be golden brown when done.